 Spend the afternoon in Cornwall participating in holiday-themed events before the lighting of the tree.
 To-dos include horse and carriage rides, treats at businesses along Main Street, and musical performances and caroling.
 End the evening with Santa at Highland Engine Company and enjoy refreshments while you are there.

-Most visit the Woodbury Commons around this time of year for Christmas shopping, but the outdoor shopping center is also home to a spectacular tree lighting ceremony.
-Watch holiday performances, eat and drink refreshments, even get a chance to meet Santa, while awaiting the lighting.
+Most visit Woodbury Common around this time of year for Christmas shopping, but the outdoor shopping center is also home to a spectacular tree lighting ceremony.
+Watch holiday performances, eat and drink refreshments, even get a chance to meet Santa while awaiting the lighting.

 Parade starts at 6:30 p.m. and lighting starts at 7:30 p.m.

-This all-day event is packed with a holiday pancake breakfast, crafts, sing-alongs, hayrides, face painting, live music, and a parade and tree lighting event.
-The Parade of Lights will have over 40 floats and groups participating, while the tree lighting will have caroling and special guest to light the tree.
+This all-day event is packed with a holiday pancake breakfast, crafts, sing-alongs, hayrides, face painting, live music, and a parade and tree lighting.
+The Parade of Lights has over 40 floats and groups participating, while the tree lighting includes caroling and special guest to light the tree.

 15 Cedar St, Nyack